re-belli/Red-Team/README.md

   Loading a kernel driver requires Administrator privileges.
 As noted in this <a href="https://www.elastic.co/security-labs/forget-vulnerable-drivers-admin-is-all-you-need" target="_blank">Elastic blog post</a>, "Administrative processes and users are considered part of the Trusted Computing Base (TCB) for Windows and are therefore not strongly isolated from the kernel boundary."
 While this precedent contradicts foundational computer science and operating system principles, it reflects Microsoft's stance on the matter.

-  Numerous examples exist of using signed vulnerable drivers to disable EDR solutions, though most do not affect CrowdStrike.
+  Numerous examples exist of using signed vulnerable drivers to disable EDR solutions, though most do not affect Falcon.
 One such project is <a href="https://github.com/zer0condition/mhydeath?tab=readme-ov-file" target="_blank">MHYDEATH</a>, which loads a vulnerable signed driver and terminates the userland components of many EDR solutions.
-In CrowdStrike’s case, most functionality resides in `csagent.sys`, which will simply restart the userland component and trigger a high alert for Defense Evasion.
+In Falcon's case, most functionality resides in `csagent.sys`, which will simply restart the userland component and trigger a high alert for Defense Evasion.

   The `csagent.sys` driver is not registered like typical Windows kernel drivers and behaves much like a rootkit.
 Attempting to terminate it results in a BSOD, so the next best strategy is to neutralize its callbacks.